michaela-philip/starter-hugo-academic2/content/authors/admin/_index.md

 highlight_name: true
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Michaela Philip is a second-year student at Emory University.
+She is from Madison, AL and earned her bachelor's degree in Public Health from the University of Alabama at Birmingham in 2022.
+Her primary research interest is applied microeconomics.
 {style="text-align: justify;"}